GuillermoDiazSM/pyKinectData/README.md

 (base) C:\path_to_repository\KinectXEFTools-master\examples\XEFExtract\bin\Release\netcoreapp2.1\win10-x64>xefextract C:\path_to_xef_file\record.xef

-This generates several files, one of them a .txt file containing the information of the skeleton points.

-Use ReadKinectXEFToolsDataGH to read the files and extract the information
+This generates several files, use ReadKinectXEFToolsDataGH to read the .txt and .dat files and extract the information

 ![What is this](images/df_complet.png)